British Film Tax Credit Fraud Case Details

-This case was the first prosecution by HMRC in relation to the new ‘film tax credit’ scheme.
+This film fraud case was the first prosecution by HMRC in relation to the new ‘film tax credit’ scheme.
 Instructed by Cohen Cramer of Leeds, Simon Bickler QC and James Lake continue to represent the film maker in relation to fraud allegations relating to the feature film Eldorado.

-The case concerned Film Tax Credit relief and resulted in a defeat for HMRC as the Jury acquitted the Defendant.
+The case concerned British Film Tax Credit relief and resulted in a defeat for HMRC as the Jury acquitted the Defendant.
 The Defence successfully argued that they had merely taken advantage of a tax loophole created by the Finance Act 2006 and the Corporation Tax Act 2009.

 Dennis Healey once said that the difference between tax avoidance and tax evasion is the width of a prison cell.
 The case of R v Driscoll certainly pushed the boundaries of tax avoidance to breaking point.